Optimize your intellectual property strategy by using a combination of patents, trademarks, copyrights, and trade secrets.

 On the surface, design patents – a patent that covers the ornamental appearance of an article of manufacture, seem simple.
 File multiple drawings showing your design from various angles.
 Think about putting your design in an imaginary cube.
-You can then show all six sides of an imaginary cube, as well as in perspective.
+You can then show all six sides of this imaginary cube and a perspective overview.
 If (under a famous court case called the Egyptian Goddess test), an ordinary observer (familiar with the prior art designs of similar products) will confuse someone else’s product with the patented design, then there is infringement.

-This raises interesting questions about pattern recognition.
+Design patent law raises tough questions about pattern recognition.
 The problem is often explained by analogy to the Cheshire Cat from Alice in Wonderland.
-How much of the cat do you need to see in order to identify it as a Cheshire Cat?
+How much of the cat do you need to see to identify it as a Cheshire Cat?

-In a design patent, the parts that are required are shown in solid lines, and the optional parts are shown in broken lines.
-As more and more solid lines are turned into broken lines, the design becomes more general, but of course at some point, the design then becomes too general to be unique or even recognizable.
+In a design patent, you show the required parts as solid lines.
+You show the optional elements as broken lines.
+As you turn more and more solid lines into broken lines, the design becomes more general.
+But of course, at some point, the application then becomes too vague to be unique or even recognizable.
 The examiner will then likely reject your drawings.
-See “A Guide to Filing A Design Patent Application” for more information.
+See “A Guide to Filing A Design Patent Application“ for more information.

-When broad coverage of a design is desired, consider filing multiple versions (or alternatively continuations) of the design.
-Narrower but safer versions can have more solid lines; in riskier but broader versions, replace the less essential solid lines with broken lines.
+If you want a broad coverage of your design, consider filing multiple versions.
+Narrower but safer versions can have more solid lines.
+In riskier but more comprehensive versions, replace the less essential solid lines with broken lines.
 Perhaps a subset or outline of your product is distinct enough to warrant patent protection?
-If you think that your design may have multiple distinct sections, consider putting in broken lines to show these sections in the initial filing, since the USPTO won’t let you do it later.
+If you think that your design may have multiple levels of detail, consider putting in broken lines to show the different levels of detail in the initial filing, since the USPTO won’t let you do it later.

 Trademarks help protect providers of products and services from unfair competition.
-An example of unfair competition is when company “A” sells a product or service under a first brand.
+For example, assume the company “A” sells a product or service under a first brand.
 Business competitor company “B” is free to sell a competing product or service under a completely different brand.
-But if company B uses a brand calculated to confuse the company “A” customers into accidentally buying from company “B”.
+But if company B uses a brand calculated to confuse the company “A” customers into accidentally buying from company “B,” this is unfair competition.

-Three general principles of trademark law can be summed up as “don’t try to claim the normal marks (names) of a product or service”, “a trademark only has meaning in the context of a particular class of product or service”, and “use it or lose it”.
+There are four essential principles of trademark law.
+These are 1) “avoid confusion with existing marks”; 2) “don’t try to claim the normal marks (names) of a product or service”; 3) “a trademark only has meaning in the context of a particular class of product or service”; and 4) “use it or lose it.”

-Note that the word “Trademark” has the word “trade”.
-This begs the question, trade in what?
-Under both US and international law, trademark offices try to cram all products and services are shoehorned into a limited number of different classes.
-Although recycling the same names within a class is generally not tolerated.
-However, you can often reuse the same names can often be reused for alternate products or services between classes, so long as there is no confusion.
-The USPTO generally examines the submissions on a per-class basis.
+Note that the word “Trademark” contains “trade.”
+But trade in what?
+Under both US and international law, trademark offices try to cram all products and services into a limited number of different classes.
+Recycling the same names within a class is generally not tolerated.
+However, you can often reuse the same names for other products or services in other classes.
+The USPTO usually examines the submissions on a per-class basis.
 But they occasionally do cross-check between classes if they think the possibility of confusion is high.

-Trademarks are granted on a “use it or lose it” basis.
-Although it is possible to reserve some names for up to a few years on an “intent to use” basis, ultimately to get the trademark, you need to provide proof that the mark is actually being used in commerce by submitting a “specimen”.
-This is often a photograph of sales receipts, website purchase pages, and the like.
-They require photos under the theory that pictures provide better proof that you are using the trademark name is actually being used in real trade.
+The USPTO grants trademarks on a “use it or lose it” basis.
+It is possible to reserve some names for up to a few years on an “intent to use” filing.
+But ultimately, to get the trademark, you need to provide proof that you are using the mark in commerce by submitting a “specimen.”
+This specimen is often a photograph of sales receipts, website purchase pages, and the like.
+They require photos under the theory that pictures provide better proof that you are using the trademark name in real trade.
 These days, the USPTO examiners will also flag specimens that they think are too manipulated.

 Copyright protection requires that a work have at least a minimum amount of human creativity, but the laws are vague as to what this minimum is.